 Welcome!
-I’m an Assistant Professor of Marketing at the Tippie College of Business, University of Iowa.
+I am an Assistant Professor of Marketing at the Tippie College of Business, University of Iowa.

-I study how people think and feel at the moment of transaction, and how we can design payment and incentive systems that work better for people and for society.
+I study how people think and feel at the moment of transaction, and how we can design payment experiences and incentive systems that work better for people.

-This work has been recognized with an Honorable Mention for the 2025 John A. Howard/AMA Doctoral Dissertation Award and the ACR’s Best Paper Award (2025).
+My work has been recognized with the John A. Howard/AMA Doctoral Dissertation Award Honorable Mention (2026) and the ACR Best Paper Award (2025).

-I earned a Ph.D. in Marketing from the Johnson Graduate School of Management at Cornell University, in Ithaca, NY—a town I wrote a short ode to in my dissertation acknowledgments.
-I also hold a bachelor’s degree with college and departmental honors in Communication Studies with a minor in Statistics from UCLA, and a master’s degree in Marketing from Korea University Business School.
+I completed my Ph.D. at Cornell University, in Ithaca, NY—a small town I wrote a short ode to in my dissertation acknowledgments.
+I also hold a B.A. in Communication Studies with a minor in Statistics from UCLA, where I graduated with college and departmental honors, and an M.S. in Marketing from Korea University Business School, where I graduated first in my class.

 More about me?
 Before entering academia, I worked in consulting with clients including Pfizer and Hyundai Motor Company HQs.
 I also hosted and produced a local radio show in Korea (which flew far under the radar), where I monologued on behavioral science, offbeat science and tech news, Korean poetry, and experimental philosophy.